 Plus500 vs XTB

-If you are reading this article, you are likely having trouble deciding whether Plus500 or XTB is the better Forex trading platform for you.
+If you are reading this article, you are likely having trouble deciding whether Plus500 or XTB is the better trading platform for you.
 While both platforms generally provide positive user experiences, there are some essential differences to note.

 In this Plus500 or XTB broker comparison, we outline the highlights of each trading platform to help you make a more informed decision.
 We evaluate:

 |CySEC, FCA, ASIC, FMA, FSB, MAS||KNF, FCA, CMB, CySEC, IFSC|

 Traders who seek a commission-free trading environment and do not mind elevated mark-ups from an execution-only broker will feel at home at Plus500.
 This broker does not provide any value-added services, only maintains a below-average proprietary trading platform; on a positive note, it does offer more than 2,400 assets.
 In operation since 2008, 76.4% of retail traders face a loss when trading with Plus500.
 Founded in 2002, Poland-based XTB, which is publicly listed on the Warsaw Stock Exchange, grew into one of the most reliable multi-asset brokers.
 Its proprietary trading platform serves manual traders; similar to Plus500, support for automated trading solutions is unavailable.
 As such, neither broker caters to high-growth sectors of financial markets.
 XTB does offer research and education, but 82% of its retail traders face a loss.